mikmart/praise-service/README.md

 The API has two endpoints:

-  - `GET /praise` to get a randomized message.
-Takes a `template` string as a parameter to build your own.
+  - `GET /praise` to get a message with friendly randomized parts.
+Takes a `template` string as a parameter, defaulting to `"You are ${adjective}!"`.
+See below for a list of available parts.

   - `GET /praise/parts` to get names and possible values of the randomized parts